greymatter-io/helm-charts/README.md

 ### Auto Generate Certificates

-By default, Grey Matter leverages mTLS communications for all traffic, including inbound traffic to the mesh.
-This means that a user is required to load a certificate into the browser to access Grey Matter.
-The Grey Matter helm charts have the ability to generate random Ingress certificates and User certificates to ensure unique certs everytime a cluster is launched.
+By default, Grey Matter leverages mutual TLS (mTLS) communications for all traffic, including inbound traffic to the mesh.
+This means that all `https` requests must include TLS certificates whether that be via a web browser or RESTful client.
+The Grey Matter helm charts have the ability to generate random Ingress and User certificates to ensure unique certificates every time a cluster is launched.
+For web based authentication, these certificates can then be imported into a web browser, to access resources in the mesh.

 If you want to use the auto generated certs, you can set `.Values.global.auto_generate_edge_certs` to `true` and it will create a self-signed certificate for ingress and one for a user certificate.